-It is the policy of the IRB that NMC will file and maintain an agreement with the Department of Health and Human Services Office of Research Protection (OHRP) through a Federalwide Assurance FWA.
+It is the policy of the IRB that NMC will file and maintain an agreement with the U.S. Department of Health and Human Services' Office for Human Research Protections (OHRP) through a Federalwide Assurance FWA.
 NMC has declared that all institutional components listed under the NMC FWA must comply with this assurance.
-(45 CFR § 46.103 (a))
+[45 CFR § 46.103 (a)]